Mayankyadav-018/Data-Types/README.md

 The extern Storage Class:
 The extern storage class is used to give a reference of a global variable that is visible to ALL the program files.
 When you use 'extern' the variable cannot be initialized as all it does is point the variable name at a storage location that has been previously defined.

+Algorithm: Display Data Types and Their Sizes in C++ Start

+1- Declare an integer variable a
+  Prompt the user to enter an integer.
+  Store the input in variable a.
+  Display the value of a and its size using sizeof().

+2- Declare a float variable b
+  Prompt the user to enter a decimal number.
+  Store the input in variable b.
+  Display the value of b and its size.

+3- Declare a double variable d
+  Prompt the user to enter a number.
+  Store the input in variable d.
+  Display the value of d and its size.

+4- Declare a char variable c
+  Prompt the user to enter a character.
+  Store the input in variable c.
+  Display the value of c and its size.

+5- Declare a string variable s
+  Prompt the user to enter a string (single word).
+  Store the input in variable s.
+  Display the value of s and the size of the string object (note: this shows the object size, not length).

+6- Declare two boolean variables
+  Assign true to printTrue and false to printFalse.
+  Display the value of printTrue.
+  Display the size of bool using sizeof(printTrue).

+End

 Conclusion:
 In this experiment, we learned about various data types in C++, such as int, float, char, double, and bool.
 We understood their sizes, usage, and how they store different types of values.